drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 Data collection is run in two or three steps depending on the mode of operation.
 For frameset, the clock is built into the timing configuration for the gates.
 For clocked exposures we can run the commands **setup frameset...** and **start frameset**, or **setup single**, **setup timer...** and **start timer**.
 For triggered operation, we can follow any of the setup commands by **setup trigger...** and **start trigger**.
 After data collection is complete, we can use the command **save filespec**.
 The data is buffered in a queue and the queue is cleared when the data is retrieved and saved to disk.
 There is a clear command, or one can save to a file called temp or junk to clear it.

-## Linearity and reproducibility in CCD spectrometers (data)
+## On Linearity and reproducibility in CCD spectrometers (with data)

-In this section we illustrate some of the challenges in linearity and reproducibility in CCD spectrometers.
-We show data to compare the performance of the present design and popular commercial instruments.
+In this section we illustrate some of the challenges in linearity and reproducibility in CCD spectrometers using data collected with the present design sensor as a reference and comparison for data collected with  commercial instruments.

 In a CCD type detector, photons produce charge carriers and typically a voltage amplifier converts the quantity of charge to a voltage.
 Linearity means that the measured response changes proportionally to the number of impinging photons.
 Efficiency varies with wavelength.
 So linearity is on a pixel by pixel basis; S = S1 + S2 represents the total number of photons detected if S1 and S2 represent numbers of photons detected at the same pixel (and the response at that pixel is linear).